XiaoGeNintendo/Origami-King-Puzzle-Solver/README.md

 # Introduction
 I wrote it in <1h and it was poorly written.

-I wrote it in Competitve Programming style.
+I wrote it in Competitive Programming style, plz don't blame me for coding style.

 # Usage